dstackai/dstack/docs/blog/posts/vastai.md

 - Releases
 ---

-# Accessing the GPU marketplace with Vast.ai and dstack
+# dstack 0.12.3: Vast.ai integration

 __With dstack 0.12.3, you can now use Vast.ai's GPU marketplace as a cloud provider.__